 Reactor research: Reactor research was the driving force behind the establishment of the National Reactor Testing Station, as INL was first known.
 Including the nuclear navy’s reactors, a total of 52 reactors have been built at INL, the largest concentration anywhere in the world.
 INL’s reactor “fleet” included two breeder reactors (designed to produce significant amounts of plutonium), a reactor that supported a misguided attempt to develop a nuclear airplane, and the SL-1, an army reactor that exploded and killed three operators.
 The SL-1 explosion was accidental; other reactor explosions were intentional.
 The Advanced Test Reactor began operating on July 2, 1967, and continues to produce medical isotopes and irradiate test material.
 Though in need of substantial upgrades, the ATR is now a focal point for a nuclear resurgence at the Site.
 One INL proposal meeting with substantial public opposition is to consolidate plutonium-238 production there.
 Plutonium-powered batteries are already assembled there, and neptunium-237 that can be irradiated to produce Pu-238, a particularly dangerous form, is being shipped to Idaho from South Carolina.
 Other old reactors at the Site are in line for decommissioning.

-To view INL “incident reports” about accidents at the lab, click here.
+Safety: To view past INL “incident reports” about accidents at the lab, click here.